getodk/docs/aggregate-upgrade.rst

 Determining your Aggregate version
 -----------------------------------

-If are able to log onto the server as a Site Administrator, the ODK Aggregate version is displayed at the top of the :guilabel:`Preferences` sub-tab under the :guilabel:`Site Admin` tab.
+If you are able to log onto the server as a Site Administrator, the ODK Aggregate version is displayed at the top of the :guilabel:`Preferences` sub-tab under the :guilabel:`Site Admin` tab.

 If you are unable to log onto your server, you will need to search for the version in the application logs.
 To do that: